 An indigenous tribe, that primarily hailed from Cambodia hundreds of years ago, Mishing community now makes for one of the biggest indigenous communities in Northeast India, most of whom have settled in and around the Majuli Island.
 From what I’ve experienced, Mishing people are highly friendly and hospitable, and any chance of being invited to their house for some rice wine should not be missed.

 Speaking of their house, imagine it as a big room standing on bamboo stilts with no walls or temporary partitions inside.
 At one corner you’ll have the kitchen, and at the other, a sleeping mattress (or a bed if the family can afford to).
 The entire family would eat and sleep together with no definitions of personal privacy whatsoever.
-If someone has a bigger piece land or a massive house, it’s only going to be a larger room from inside, with still no partitions — indeed a very interesting form of architecture.
+If someone has a bigger piece of land or a massive house, it’s only going to be a larger room from inside, with still no partitions — indeed a very interesting form of architecture.

 Exploring The Island On A Bicycle